luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 ## Linear inertia 1, Newton's First Law
- Take a glass of water (or a coin, or another object, breakable objects are preferred) and put it on top of a dry A4 sheet of paper (figure 7).
+ Take a glass of water (or a coin, or another object, breakable objects are preferred) and put it on top of a dry A4 sheet of paper.
 Pull the paper slowly with a constant velocity to the edge of the table.
 Then suddenly jerk the paper.
 The glass stops.
 What students feared, does not happen, unless the teacher is clumsy or the bottom of the glass was wet.
 The glass of water resists the sudden acceleration .... inertia!

 ## Linear inertia 2
  Tear a piece of paper as in figure 8.
 Can I tear both sides of the middle part in one jerk?
 No, does not work.
 What should I change in order to be able to tear the two sides off in one jerk?
 It turns out that if you make the middle part just a bit heavier by putting on a few paper clips, it will work (source: my former student Ruud Brouwer).

 ## Linear inertia 3
- Stick a knife in an apple, hold it up so the apple is suspended from the knife (figure 10).
-Then start hammering (figure 11).
+ Stick a knife in an apple, hold it up so the apple is suspended from the knife.
+Then start hammering.
 The apple resists acceleration and the knife goes farther and farther into the apple.
 If you use a big bread knife, it will come out at the other end.
 To make it more spectacular, use a bigger knife and use a melon or other big fruit, any relatively heavy fruit will do.

 ## Rotational inertia
  Put a ballpoint straight up on your hand and try to balance it.
 You may invite the audience to do the same.
 It is impossible, it will tip over immediately.
 Now find somewhere in the classroom a meter stick, or a broom, or any stick longer than the ballpoint.
-Put it straight up on the hand and try to balance it (figure 9).
+Put it straight up on the hand and try to balance it.
 That works quite well.
 The object resists rotational acceleration ..... rotational inertia!
 The longer the object, the greater the rotational inertia, the easier it is to balance it.
 If then on top of the object there is an extra weight, like with a broom upside down, then it becomes easier yet.
 If you can find a hammer, you can show that it is easy to balance if the weight is up and difficult if the weight is down (metal top part on your finger).
 The taller the object and the farther the center of mass is from the pivot point on the hand, the greater the rotational inertia.
 Rotational inertia is often not included in high school physics, but that is no reason not to demonstrate it!
 Source: my former student Alfredo Guirit, from Tagbilaran, Bohol, Philippines.

 ## Rotational inertia 2
 See figure 12.
 With a full roll just prepare the length you need then a jerk will suffice to get your piece of paper.
 If you do that with an almost empty roll, then the remaining part will unwind and give you much more than you need.
 The full roll has a higher resistance to acceleration, thus a greater rotational inertia.
 For a demo in the classroom, just borrow the rolls from the school and put them back later.